hyperledger/bevel/docs/source/developer/besu-helmcharts.md

   - service.yaml

-      This tempalate is used as a basic manifest for creating service enpoints for our deployment.
+      This template is used as a basic manifest for creating service enpoints for our deployment.
       This service.yaml creates enpoints for the besu node.